How to use black seed oil — a teaspoon of cold-pressed Ethiopian Nigella sativa oil

 Knowing how to use black seed oil properly is the difference between a supplement that does something and one that sits in your cupboard.
 The oil itself is remarkable — Nigella sativa has over 1,200 peer-reviewed studies behind it — but the biological effects depend on dose, timing, and consistency, not simply on owning a bottle.

 This guide covers exactly how to use black seed oil: daily dosage, the best time to take it, how to combine it with honey, topical application for skin and hair, what to expect week by week, and who should avoid it.
-For the full background on the oil itself, see our complete guide to what black seed oil is, or our research-backed benefits guide for the science behind each use.
+For the full background on the oil itself, see our complete guide to what black seed oil is — and read on for the research-backed benefits and the science behind each use.

 The Short Answer: How to Use Black Seed Oil